 Taste of the Wild is a fairly reputable brand in the dog food industry.
 Their dog foods are formulated with premium ingredients that provide your Doberman with complete nutrition.
 Their formulas are made from premium meats, in this specific product that meat is Salmon.

 It is grain-free and uses complex carbohydrates, like legumes and sweet potatoes, to provide your Doberman with lasting energy.
-The fiber-rich carbohydrates and digestible proteins keep your Doberman energized and full through the day.
+The fiber-rich carbohydrates and digestible proteins keep your Doberman energized and full throughout the day.

 Many dog owners are very particular about the food their dog eat and below are the Pros and Cons of the Taste of the Wild Grain-Free Natural dog food.

-- Grain free is great for sensitive stomachs
+- Grain-free is great for sensitive stomachs

 - Canola oil boosts their coat through fatty acids

 - Some dogs might not like the enjoy the taste